motebus/ultrabook/OTSI/AnyRoom Installation and Setup.md

     sudo snap restart moted
 ```
 and reopen the terminal again
-### 2.Use pmbot to install rest of the thing including apps(curl,logmms etc) keyboard shortcut
+### 2. Use pmbot to install rest of the thing including apps(curl,logmms etc) keyboard shortcut
 # Tour guide